magoo/risk-measurement/content/en/docs/enterprise/organizing-risks.md

 Because we're decomposing the same organizational scenario, we can study the model as a whole organization.

 Now we can quantify each CorpSec scenario as a fraction of the overall risk from CorpSec, and CorpSec as a fraction of the overall risk of a SEV0 with regulatory disclosure.
+This can happen throughout the organization, if this is desireable.

-## Ad-Hoc Approaches
+## Ad-Hoc Approaches and modeling failures
-Federated assessments suffer the same fate as any process revolving around a single metric.
+A federated assessment can suffer the same fate as any process that elevates a single metric too highly.
 Eventually the model begins to lose representation of what risks an organization is concerned about.

 The previous example revolves around regulatory disclosure.
 What if some teams are focused on reputation damage, customer churn, or civil liability?
 These concerns may not be captured in the model.
+Be careful not to put a narrow risk on a pedestal.

-In these cases it makes sense to federate studies with broad organizational concerns, but these larger directional efforts should not clobber with more focused efforts to manage risk where the model does not shine.
+In these cases it makes sense to federate studies with broad organizational concerns.
+However, avoid larger directional that may clobber into more focused efforts.
+Those efforts may not be well represented by a model, but may still be mitigating risk effectively. .